Artist

 How much does Radiohead make in a year?

-Radiohead is modeled at $2.8M-$11M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Radiohead is estimated at $2.8M-$11M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Radiohead still make money?